Soikr/darwindots/README.md

 [breuerfelix's dotfiles](https://github.com/breuerfelix/dotfiles) for providing a base to learn nix and nix-darwin.

 [bfpimentel's dotfiles](https://github.com/bfpimentel/nixos) for their sketchybar/aerospace integration setup.
-(Learn off of this guy not me)